i-am-artur/i-am-artur/README.md

 - Page where user can create breaks in day schedual (Breaks such as lunch, change of location and etc.) Saved by sending form to server.
 - Page where user can set status of actors in calendar (Statuses are such as available, no status, day off and etc.) Every status change saved to server with API call.

-Technologies: React, context, axios, styled-components, MUI, FontAwesome
+Technologies: React, typescript, context, axios, styled-components, MUI, FontAwesome

 #### PET-PROJECTS

-<b>Todo</b>
+<b>Todos list</b> [Github](https://github.com/i-am-artur/todo)
+Plan, manage, and track your tasks

+Development:
+- Designed in Penpot
+- User registration and login with JWT emulation.
+- MUI library for layout, components and display mode (dark/light)
+- Redux and reduxjs/toolkit with use of middleware and thunk
+- React router for navigation between pages
+- Zod for form validation
+- emotion for css.
+FontAwesome for icons
+- axios-mock-adapter-path-params for server/api emulation
+- typescript to add type safety to the project